Start a Block Watch

 Talk to a few of your closest neighbors and ask them to participate in the Block Watch.
 Go door to door and introduce yourselves to other neighbors.

 - Tell them about recent concerns in your neighborhood, prompting the need for a Block Watch.

 - Ask which evenings they're available for meetings.

 - Get acquainted on a first-name basis, exchange phone numbers and tell your neighbors you'll notify them when a meeting is scheduled.

-Once you determine which evening works best, email Community Resource Officer Ryan Smith or call at 425-837-3208 to invite police to the neighborhood meeting.
+Once you determine which evening works best, email Ryan Raulerson or call at 425-837-3238 to invite police to the neighborhood meeting.
 (Typically, two weeks' notice is needed to schedule police.)
 Then, contact your neighbors and notify them of the date, time and location of the meeting.
 Remind your neighbors in person, by phone or email two or three days before the event.

 The first meeting is mostly a social event and a great opportunity to share information.

 Participants will choose a Block Watch captain or co-captains.
 It should be someone who is willing to put a small amount of time into the program.